Korea Electric Power Corporation research snapshot

 MoatRegulated infrastructure, nationwide grid assets, operating scale, and statutory role create a strong operating moat.
 The shareholder moat is narrower because tariffs and investment returns are politically influenced.High

-ValuationAt $11.95, Pineify financial_rigor.py calculated about 2.56x FY2025 ADR earnings, 0.45x book value, and a 44.85% FCF yield using reported trailing data.
+ValuationAt $11.95, Pineify financial_rigor.py calculated about 2.72x trailing earnings, 0.45x book value, 4.33x free cash flow, a 23.10% FCF yield, and a 3.43% dividend yield using source-backed market-data inputs.
 These ratios are low, but utility earnings are not fully market-controlled.Medium

-Risk levelRisk is high for a regulated utility ADR because total debt was about $86.31 billion in current market-data statistics, while fuel, FX, tariff, policy, nuclear, grid, and geopolitical outcomes can affect cash flow and valuation.High
+Risk levelRisk is high for a regulated utility ADR because total debt was about $86.31 billion in current market-data statistics, while fuel, FX, tariff, policy, nuclear, grid, a June 2026 Morgan Stanley downgrade to Underweight, and a potential ADR premium to Korean-market value can affect cash flow and valuation.High

-AI confidencePublished financial and ownership data are extensive, but static AI research cannot know the next tariff decision, fuel shock, currency move, or government financing choice.High data confidence
+AI confidencePublished financial and ownership data are extensive and were re-verified during this refresh, but static AI research cannot know the next tariff decision, fuel shock, currency move, or government financing choice.High data confidence

-Investment certaintyRecent earnings make KEP screen cheaply, but investment certainty is lower than the data confidence because minority shareholders do not control the regulated-return framework.Medium-low
+Investment certaintyRecent earnings make KEP screen cheaply, but investment certainty is lower than the data confidence because minority shareholders do not control the regulated-return framework and analysts have recently turned more cautious.Medium-low

 KEP AI stock forecast